Kristina01111000/Drws_site/README.md

 - different picture of him for front page? - torso or body shot
 - ssl update
 - does he have the front page video
-- will be adding my mom as user for testing
 - might need google account for google docs
 	- works for me with a seperate google account
 	- made the changes to the document

 - write out directions for downloading googledoc
--  see if default 0 can be removed from excel file
 -   add monthly totals for each element at the bottom
 - change logo click to go to homepage, not frontpage